AkariAsai/self-rag/README.md

 [Website](https://selfrag.github.io/) | [7B Model](https://huggingface.co/selfrag/selfrag_llama2_7b) | [13B Model](https://huggingface.co/selfrag/selfrag_llama2_13b) | [Paper](https://akariasai.github.io/files/adaptive_retrieval_augmented_lm_arxiv.pdf) | [Updates](#updates)

-**Self-RAG** (Figure right) is a new framework to train an arbitrary LM to learn to retrieve, generate, and critique to enhance factuality and quality of generations, without hurting versatility of LLMs.
+**Self-RAG** (Figure right) is a new framework to train an arbitrary LM to learn to retrieve, generate, and critique to enhance the factuality and quality of generations, without hurting the versatility of LLMs.

 Unlike a widely-adopted Retrieval-Augmented Generation (RAG; Figure left) approach, **Self-RAG** retrieves on demand (e.g., can retrieve multiple times or completely skip retrieval) given diverse queries, and criticize its own generation from multiple fine-grained aspects by predicting **reflection tokens** as an integral part of generation.
 We conduct a segment-wise beam search to select the output that maximizes the utility for diverse preferences.